lukso-network/docs/docs/learn/universal-profile/interactions/transfer-lyx.md

 The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/tree/main/transfer-lyx) repository.

-The 🆙 [Universal Profile Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn) makes it easy to send LYX transaction without having to interact with the smart contract of the Universal Profile.
-If you are building a service or backend, you can also 👾 [execute transfers by directly calling the profile contract](https://github.com/lukso-network/lukso-playground/blob/main/transfer-lyx/backend-transaction.js).

 :::

+The 🆙 [Universal Profile Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn) magically wraps all the calls internally so you don't have to craft custom transactions.

+This makes it easy to send transaction like LYX transfer (= native token transfers).
+Simply use [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) as you always did while working with wallets and smart accounts that used EOAs.

+No need to make contract calls to instruct the smart contract of the Universal Profile what to do.
+The Browser Extension handles all of that behind the scene for you!

 ## Setup